MicroBlocksCN/microblocks-learn/SUBMITTING_ACTIVITIES.md

 or for other reasons.
 Feel free to check with us at the above email before writing a new activity.

+All MicroBlocks activities are shared under the Creative Commons Attribution-ShareAlike 4.0 International license.

 ## Markdown Formatting

+The activity Markdown file should be named index.md.

-Here is how to format your Markdown files.
+Here is how to format the Markdown.

 ### Titles